JeremiahKaren/35percent.github.io/_posts/2020-02-21-heygate-final-chapter-and-chance-for-southwark-to-redeem-itself.md

 Such funding has been available since 2016 when Sadiq Khan [announced](https://www.london.gov.uk/what-we-do/housing-and-land/homes-londoners-affordable-homes-programme-2016-21) a £4.6bn funding programme, but despite the 2013 planning committee's intention and the Regeneration Agreement's obligation, Lendlease hasn't applied for it.

-Now Southwark states in Monday's [committee report for the final phase](https://planning.southwark.gov.uk/online-applications/files/2B05D1FEBF0308C39F18968F194D473F/pdf/19_AP_1166--843567.pdf): _"There is no obligation on Lendlease to seek public funds."_ (para 283)
+Despite this clear contractual obligation, Southwark states in Monday's [committee report for the final phase](https://planning.southwark.gov.uk/online-applications/files/2B05D1FEBF0308C39F18968F194D473F/pdf/19_AP_1166--843567.pdf): _"There is no obligation on Lendlease to seek public funds."_ (para 283)

-But, we say that unless Lendlease applies for grant funding then Southwark should reject this final phase application.
+Given the obligation on Lendlease to seek grant funding, we say that until Lendlease does so Southwark should reject this final phase application.

 Southwark should also reject the application unless Lendlease commits to a viability review.